 Modern environments contain numerous compounds that may disrupt hormonal balance:

 Endocrine Disruptors: Certain chemicals mimic or interfere with natural hormones.
-Common sources include some plastics (particularly those containing BPA), pesticides, and household cleaning products.
+Familiar sources include some plastics (particularly those containing BPA), pesticides, and household cleaning products.

-Practical Steps: Use glass or stainless steel containers for food storage, choose natural cleaning products, filter drinking water, and select organic produce when possible to minimize exposure.
+Practical Steps: To minimize exposure, store food in glass or stainless steel containers, use natural cleaning products, filter drinking water, and select organic produce when possible.

 Alcohol and Drugs: Excessive alcohol consumption impairs liver function, which is essential for metabolizing hormones and removing toxins.
 Limit alcohol intake to support optimal testosterone levels.